rynbn/error-handling/README.md

 2. **Create a New File**: Click on the '+' icon in the file explorer panel to create a new file.

-3. **Copy and Paste Contract Code**: Copy the Solidity code of the `ErrorHandlingExample.sol` contract provided in this repository and paste it into the new file in Remix.
+3. **Copy and Paste Contract Code**: Copy the Solidity code of the `ErrorHandling.sol` contract provided in this repository and paste it into the new file in Remix.

 4. **Compile the Contract**: In the Remix interface, go to the 'Solidity Compiler' tab and compile the contract by clicking the 'Compile ErrorHandlingExample.sol' button.